apsun/RemotePreferences/README.md

 }
 ```

+If you use `PreferenceManager#getDefaultSharedPreferences`, the
+preference file name is your package name + `_preferences`, e.g.
+`com.example.app_preferences`.

 3\.
 Add the corresponding entry to `AndroidManifest.xml`, with
-`android:authorities` equal to the value you picked in the last step:
+`android:authorities` equal to the value you picked in the last step,
+and `android:exported` set to `true`:

 ```XML
 <provider